 As novices they wear the congregational insignia and hold the title “Sister.”
 Though not professed, they will live poverty, chastity and obedience in community as they further discern their call to religious life.

-Sister LaKesha is from Loraine, Ohio, and Sister Mumbi is a native of Kenya.
+Sister LaKesha is from Lorain, Ohio, and Sister Mumbi is a native of Kenya.

-Sisters Mary Lou Schmersal, Judy Niday and Nadine Kaschalk spoke of Sister LaKesha’s readiness to enter the congregation.
+Sisters Mary Lou Schmersal, Judy Niday and Nadine Kaschalk spoke on behalf of Sister LaKesha.
 They explained that she was comfortable with the Sisters of the Precious Blood from the day she first met them.
-Sister LaKesha combines her ministry and community with fidelity to prayer and that her choices are driven by her prayer life.
+She combines her ministry and community with fidelity to prayer, and that her choices are driven by her prayer life.

 “Through the years, music, prayer, scripture, worship have been important elements as she has come to know Jesus,” Sister Mary Lou said.
 “Now she asks to take yet another step in faith into the mystery of God in her life.”

-Sisters Donna Liette and Della Meyer spoke on behalf of Sister Mumbi.
+Sisters Donna Liette and Della Meyer spoke to Sister Mumbi’s readiness to enter the Congregation.
 They shared her love of Precious Blood spirituality, her appreciation of the Eucharist and her support of those in need.

-“Whether in Dayton, Chicago or Kenya, Sister Mumbi’s heart is with the marginalized, those who are far off, outside the gates, and those she recognizes as feeling they are unworthy of redemption and God’s love,” Sister Donna said.
+“Whether in Dayton, Chicago or Kenya, Sister Mumbi’s heart is with the marginalized, those who are far off, outside the gates, and those who feel they are unworthy of redemption and God’s love,” Sister Donna said.
 “She wants to become her best self so as to be a better minister in her future walk as a Sister of the Precious Blood and to learn to live this spirituality to the fullest.”